The Wine Country Intelligence Report

 Six dimensions, scored from public data

-Every winery is scored on the same six dimensions, drawn entirely from publicly accessible sources, the same places a visitor looks.
+Every tasting room is scored on the same six dimensions, drawn entirely from publicly accessible sources, the same places a visitor looks.
 No surveys, no self-reporting, no private analytics.
-County averages for Q1 2026:
+Santa Barbara County averages, current quarter:

 Online Visibility